dmiller/clojure-clr-next/_drafts/2025-10-16-tag-youre-int.md

 {:my-data 2, :tag String, :arglists (quote ([x])), :doc "Comment", :other-data 3}
 ```

-Mostly there is a pass-through of the metadata on `f` in the defining form, with some additions: the comment gets attached via `:doc`; the map after the comment gets merged and  `:arglists` metadata is attached.
+Mostly there is a pass-through of the metadata on `f` in the defining form, with some additions: the comment gets attached via `:doc`; the options map after the comment gets merged and  `:arglists` metadata is attached.

  If you look at the form `(clojure.core/fn ...)`, you will find the metadata